- Disney After Hours: (hard ticket required; park entry at 7 p.m., event hours vary by published date and park)

 - Star Wars: Path of the Jedi – Permanently Closed.

-Theater to reopen showing Mickey Mouse Shorts on March 4, 2020.
+Theater reopened as the Mickey Shorts Theater on March 4, 2020.

 - The Great Movie Ride – Permanently closed August 13, 2017.

-The new Mickey and Minnie's Runaway Railway attraction to open in Chinese Theatre on March 4, 2020.
+The Chinese Theatre reopened as Mickey & Minnie's Runaway Railway on March 4, 2020.

 Disney's Animal Kingdom